Taseer09/ML-Projects/README.md

 # Submarine-SONAR-RockVsMine
 This is a Machine Learning project in which we will predict that whether there is a Rock in front of Submarine or there is a Rock
 <br>
-Work Flow
+Work Flow:
 <br>
-SONAR Data
+1:SONAR Data
 <br>
-Data Preprocesing
+2:Data Preprocesing
 <br>
-Splitting to Train And Test Data
+3:Splitting to Train And Test Data
 <br>
-Logitic Regression Model
+4:Logitic Regression Model
 <br>
-Trained Logistice Regression Model
+5:Trained Logistice Regression Model
 <br>
-New Data
+6:New Data
 <br>